marina-a06/knowlege-Base-Marina/content/homes-wisconsin/Index.md

 ---
 title: Homes in Wisconsin
 ---
-We will explore homes in Wisconsin that I have had the privilege of visiting in my adventures.
+We will explore Frank Lloyd Wright designed homes in Wisconsin.